How it all started

 In March 2020, when the Covid-19 Pandemic hit, we were in Brazil, we cut our South American journey short and shipped our truck camper back to the US.

 Even before Silver was out of the shipping container we had a buyer.
-We took a last wonderfull road trip, this time in the US, with our three grand children, driving from Florida to Colorado visiting National Parks along the way, to deliver Silver to it’s new owner.
+We took a last road trip with Silver, our trusted steed, but this time in the US, with our three grand children, driving from Florida to Colorado visiting National Parks along the way, to deliver Silver to it’s new owner.

 We traded our overland vehicle for 2 carryons